 Competition is everywhere on Amazon.
 How can sellers stand out?

 There are a number of ways you can beat competitors.
 One of the best ways is photography.
 Sometimes people have a beautiful product and poor photographs.
-A lot of amateurs just don’t have the eye for what great photography looks like.
+A lot of amateurs just don’t have the eye for what great product photography looks like.

 Go to premium brand websites like Montblanc pens, Rolex watches, Mercedes and look at how they photograph the product details.
 Find somebody who can produce that level of close-up photography.